Railroad switch: Diamond

-Single-point switch
+Single point

 Single point switches, known as Tongue and Plain Mate switches, are sometimes used on freight railways in slow speed operation in paved areas such as in ports.
 In the United States, they are regulated by provision 213.135(i) of the Federal Railroad Administration Track Safety Standards.

 On streetcar (tram) systems using grooved rails, if the wheels on both sides of the car are connected by a rigid solid axle, only one switchpoint is needed to steer it onto one or the other track.
 The switchpoint will be on inside rail of the switch's curve route.
 When a streetcar enters the curve route of the switch, the wheel on the inside of the curve (the right side of the car on a right turn) is pulled into the turn, and through the axle, directs the wheel on the outside to also follow the curve.
 The outside wheel is supported for a short distance by its flange running in the groove.

-Some low floor streetcar designs use split axles (a separate half-axle for the wheel on each side of the car).
-Such streetcars are unsuitable for use with single-point switches as there would be no mechanism to transfer the force from the inner to outer wheels at switches.
+Some low-floor streetcar designs use split axles (a separate half-axle for the wheel on each side of the car).
+Such streetcars are unsuitable for use with single-point switches as there is be no mechanism to transfer the force from the inner to the outer wheels at switches.

 A single-point switch is cheaper to build, especially in street trackage, as there is no need to link to a second switchpoint.